tchapi/tuneefy2/README.md

  ... and you should be good to go !

+### Building assets & API doc

+To build the assets and the API documentation, I use **npm** and some modules.

+    npm run build-assets
+    npm run api-documentation

 ### Packages used

   - [Composer](https://getcomposer.org/), providing a nice package manager *and* a practical PSR-4 autoloader